Women in the Confederación Nacional del Trabajo: Second Spanish Republic (1931–1937)

 CNT was one of the two major anarchist organizations active during the Second Republic.
 By July 1936, their membership ranks were over 850,000, and were organized by region and sector of employment.
 CNT ignored specific needs of women, including maternity leave, childcare provisions and equal pay; they instead focused on general needs or needs of men in the workforces they represented.
 The CNT also perpetuated gender inequality, by paying its female employees less than men in comparable positions.
 CNT helped bring a right wing government to power after the 1933 elections by refusing to support the Popular Front alliance, and largely chose to abstain from the elections.
 They changed their positions for the 1936 elections, which assisted in bring the left back into power in the Second Republic.

-The Second Republic did not result in immediate improvements for women inside the anarcho-syndalicalism movement supported by CNT.
+The Second Republic did not result in immediate improvements for women inside the anarcho-syndicalist movement supported by CNT.
 Women were largely locked out of organized political groups and events in this period, even when said groups claimed to be for gender equity.
 Major trade unions at the time like UGT and CNT ignored specific needs of women, including maternity leave, childcare provisions and equal pay; they instead focused on general needs or needs of men in the workforces they represented.
 The CNT also perpetuated gender inequality, by paying its female employees less than men in comparable positions.
 Only 4% of UGT's membership was female by 1932.